 What if I want to cancel my hearing?

-To cancel your hearing, call the Agency Representative.
+To cancel your hearing, call your DSHS representative.
+The representative’s contact information can be found on the OAH Notice of Hearing.
 You may also send a written statement to DSHS or OAH.
-Please include your name and docket number or client ID.

 Can I reapply for benefits?

 If your benefits have been denied or terminated, you may reapply at any time.
 Your hearing with OAH will not affect your new application.
-Contact your Agency Representative for more information.
+Contact your DSHS Representative for more information.